mingshuai-li/Enzyme/README.md

 ] add Enzyme
 ```
 ### Rust
 The developers of Enzyme provide a repository for Rust.
 It contains the compiler, standard library, and documentation.
 And It is modified to use Enzyme for AutoDiff.
-For details you can look into [Enzyme](https://github.com/EnzymeAD/rust)
+For details you can look into [Enzyme_Rust](https://github.com/EnzymeAD/rust).
+The installation may take several hours and I just test several examples.